Albert Phipps BSc (Hons), PGCE, MBPsS, MBACP (Registered), P G Dip CBT

 Several years ago i did have a part time practice but wound it up when my teaching load (see below) increased.
 However I have taken 'early retirement' (March 2017) so I have decided to start seeing private clients again.

 Prior to 'retirement' I was a Psychology lecturer at the University of Bolton.
-I worked there for over 18 years, during this time I taught students who are studied for a BSc in psychology and counselling.
+I worked there for over 18 years, during this time I taught and assessed students who wanted to be counselors i.e. who were completing the BSc in psychology and counselling.
 For example, in (2010/11) I was the main tutor for a module called ‘coaching for life skills, stress and transition' .
-Moreover, in 2012 I also worked with students (helping them develop/assessing their therapeutic skills) at Bolton University.
-Likewise, in November 2011 I taught and assessed CBT counselling skills on an MSc in applied psychology at The University of Salford.
-I have also supervised several students who completed the certificate in CBT at The University of Salford.
+Moreover, in 2012 I also worked with counseling students (helping them develop their therapeutic skills) at Bolton University.
+I have also taught, supervised and assessed students counselling skills on an MSc in applied psychology at The University of Salford.

 Through this I have developed in-depth people skills.
 This, coupled with maturity and a good dose of common sense means that you will be treated with respect.
-I am 'down to earth' client-centred (you are in control) flexible, compassionate, good humored and effective.
+I am down to earth client-centered (you are in control) flexible, compassionate, good humored and effective.
 Moreover I am a registered member of the BACP.

 What follows are comments from people I have worked with in the past: